 When you have ulcerative colitis (UC), you’ll definitely take medicine to help manage it.
 There are several kinds your doctor will consider, depending on what you need.
+Because UC is an immune system disease, many of the drugs that treat it are meant to tame inflammation or stop the immune system from mistakenly attacking your gut.

 Most people with UC take prescription drugs called aminosalicylates (or “5-ASAs”) that tame inflammation in the gut.
 These include balsalazide (Colazal), mesalamine (Asacol HD, Delzicol), olsalazine (Dipentum), and sulfasalazine (Azulfidine).
 Which one you take, and whether it is taken by mouth or as an enema or suppository, depend on the area of your colon that's affected.
 As long as you avoid your triggers, these may be enough if your disease is mild to moderate.